 Well, maybe "cute" is an exaggeration at this stage--they will be slimy and resemble something more like a rodent than a cat--but in a week or so, yay!
 Cute kittens!

-Since she is very close to delivery and birthing, you should also have made sure she has a safe and private place with a nest box to give birth.
+Since she is very close to delivery and birthing, you should also have made sure she has a safe and private place with a nest box to give birth to her newborns.

-If you need more information to just to refresh your memory, read the article on cat pregnancy basics.
+If you need more information to just to refresh your memory, read the article on feline pregnancy basics.

 As each is born, Mom will know what to do.
 She will open up (and eat) the amniotic sac for each one, and will lick and clean each little one to stimulate breathing.

-If difficulties arise during the birthing process, see newborn kitten care.
+If difficulties arise during the birthing process, see newborn care.

 Kittens are born completely blind and mostly deaf.